lionelc/documentdb/docs/v1/rbac-public-design.md

 Going forward, we'll let customer provision readWriteAnyDatabase role alone.
 Internally this is represented by the documentdb_readwrite_role and inherits from {pg_read_all_data, pg_write_all_data}.

-We need to explicitly block this role from accessing these commands
+We need to explicitly block this role from accessing these commands:

 1. dropDatabase
 2. collMod